-As we reported previously, more than 300 people contributed to the Washington State Parks Foundation during the May 5 GiveBig fundraising event.
+This past May, more than 300 people contributed to the Washington State Parks Foundation during the GiveBig fundraising event.
 Thanks to the generous support of these State Park Champions, we are able to sponsor another project in your state parks.

 Member funded.
 Member selected.